 - Must have a commercial core with a mix of small-scale shops and professional offices in a "Main Street" or "village center" environment.
-If present, this commercial core should build off of existing adjacent commercial areas. - All residential development would not be allowed to exceed the yield permitted by the underlying zone. - Surrounding residential areas should have a mix of housing types, with a gradual transition of intensities out from the commercial core, such that the area blends in seamlessly with adjacent single-family residential areas. - Outside the commercial core and residential areas, space permitting, there can also be office business park development in a campus style setting - Sidewalks throughout, including connections to adjacent commercial and residential areas.
+If present, this commercial core should build off of existing adjacent commercial areas. - All residential development, beyond the yield permitted by the underlying zone, would be required only with the purchase of DRP units. - Surrounding residential areas should have a mix of housing types, with a gradual transition of intensities out from the commercial core, such that the area blends in seamlessly with adjacent single-family residential areas. - Single-family homes should have a minimum lot area of 10,000 sq. ft.
+Two-family homes should have a minimum lot area of 20,000 sq. ft. - Townhouses and garden apartments can have a smaller minimum lot area than single-family homes, but development yield should be based on 10,000-sq. ft. lots. - Outside the commercial core and residential areas, space permitting, there can also be office business park development in a campus style setting, consistent with the development and design concepts for PDD Office/County Inn. - Sidewalks throughout, including connections to adjacent commercial and residential areas.